UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/electromagnetism/electrostatics.md

 ```

 Now we have field lines perpendicular to the surface, here a sphere, so a similar situation to hose pipe and the water.
 But now we have
-to think about "how close" the field lines get over the spheres surface - they should really be thought of as infinitesimally small, so we use
+to think about <em>how close</em> the field lines get over the spheres surface - they should really be thought of as infinitesimally small, so we use
 an area integral summing up the flux crossing the bounding surface area $A$:
 ```{math}
 \Phi_E = \iint_A {\bf E}\cdot \mathrm{d}{\bf A}